John Stanley (cartoonist): Later years

 After leaving comic books, Stanley worked as the head of a silk screen company in upstate New York and in advertising for many years, and did cartoon illustration work for David C. Cook, a publisher of Christian-oriented books.
 In this period his marriage foundered and he moved out for an extended period.

 Fans including Don Phelps and Robert Overstreet tracked Stanley down and began to publicize him in comics fandom.
 His first and only appearance at a fan gathering was at the 1976 New Con in Boston.
-Stanley was invited to be a guest at the 1977 Comic Art Convention but did not attend.
-Despite some advance publicity listing him as a guest he didn't attend the 1980 San Diego Comic Book convention.
+Stanley was invited to be a guest at the 1977 Comic Art Convention and did attend.
+Despite some advance publicity listing him as a guest he didn't attend the 1980 San Diego Comic-Con.

 Later in life, Stanley did commissions of painted re-creations of classic Little Lulu and Tubby cover-gags.
 One of the last published pieces of artwork by him was a sketch that appeared in The Art of Mickey Mouse (1991).

-Stanley died November 11, 1993 of esophageal cancer.
+Stanley died November 11, 1993, of esophageal cancer.
 His wife had died in 1990.
 His daughter Lynda is a photographic retoucher who has worked for numerous magazines and advertising agencies.
 His son James was an environmental consultant who later worked in computer graphic design and IT.